 13.1 Rights of Grantor.
-Subject to the provisions of Sections 7 and 9 above, this Section 13, Section 20.12 below, and Exhibit E, Paragraph 1 below, Grantor shall have the unrestricted right to sell, encumber, or otherwise transfer the Property or portions thereof to anyone Grantor chooses.
+Subject to the provisions of Sections 7 and 9 above, this Section 13, Section 20.12 below, and Exhibit F, Paragraph 1 below, Grantor shall have the unrestricted right to sell, encumber, or otherwise transfer the Property or portions thereof to anyone Grantor chooses.
 Notwithstanding the foregoing, Grantor shall disclose the existence of this Easement (including reference to the recording information) in any deed or other legal instrument by which Grantor divests itself of a real property interest in all or a portion of the Property, including, without limitation, a leasehold interest, and all such conveyances shall be made expressly subject to the terms of this Easement.
 Grantor shall notify Grantee periodically of any contemplated grants by Grantor to any third party of any interest in any portion of the Property, whether such interest is a fee, easement, lease, mortgage or other interest.
-Additionally, Grantor shall notify Grantee in writing not more than thirty (30) days after any grant by Grantor to any third party of any interest in any portion of the Property, whether such interest is a fee, easement, lease, mortgage or other interest.
+Grantor shall notify Grantee in writing not less than ninety (90) days in advance of any grant of fee interest in any portion of the Property by Grantor to any third party.
+Additionally, Grantor shall notify Grantee in writing not more than thirty (30) days after any grant by Grantor to any third party of any non-fee interest in any portion of the Property, whether such interest is an easement, lease, mortgage or other non-fee interest.
 The failure of Grantor to perform any act required by this Section 13 shall not impair the validity of this Easement or limit its enforcement in any way or create any obligation on the part of Grantee.
 Grantor recognizes that Grantee may incur direct and indirect costs for monitoring and administration of the Conservation Easement in the event fee title to the Property is transferred under this provision.
 Accordingly, upon Grantor's sale, transfer or conveyance of fee title of the Property, Grantor shall pay, or cause to be paid, to Grantee a one-time payment of a sum representing the increased cost of such Conservation Easement stewardship, as reasonably determined at such time by Grantee.
-Such one-time payment shall be in addition to any reimbursements required pursuant to Section 13.2.4 or Section 17 of this Easement.
+Such one-time payment shall be made concurrently with the transfer of fee title and shall include Grantee's estimated additional cost associated with the proposed Removal of Project Dams, as described in Exhibit J of this Easement and in addition to any reimbursements required pursuant to Section 13.2.4 and Section 17.